Senipah/VBA-Better-Array/docs/api/methods/IsSorted.md

 # IsSorted

 ## Description
 The `IsSorted()` method tests if the stored array is sorted in ascending order.
-If a `ColumnIndex` argument is provided and the array is jagged or multi-dimensional, it will test if the aray is sorted by the values in that column.
+If a `columnIndex` argument is provided and the array is jagged or multi-dimensional, it will test if the aray is sorted by the values in that column.

 #### Note